Deepan-Karmakar/p5.js-tutorial/Libraries.md

-A p5.js addon can be any JavaScript code that extends or adds to the p5.js core functionality.
-There are two categories of addons.
-Core addons (DOM and Sound) are part of the p5.js distribution, while contributed addons are developed, owned, and maintained by members of the p5.js community.
+A p5.js library can be any JavaScript code that extends or adds to the p5.js core functionality.
+There are two categories of library.
+Core libraries (DOM and Sound) are part of the p5.js distribution, while contributed libraries are developed, owned, and maintained by members of the p5.js community.

 # Creating a new library